carlossg/mesos-jenkins/README.md

 Tested with Docker for Mac 1.12.0 and Docker Compose 1.8.0

-After installation pull all the images using `docker-compose pull`
+After installation pull all the images using `docker-compose pull` and build our custom Jenkins image with `docker-compose build`

 Also pull any images you may want to use as Jenkins build agents, at least